Skip to main content

 A genomics and systems biology approach to explore the molecular signature and functional consequences of long-term, structured fasting in humans

-Dietary intake shapes the growth of organisms, enables organ development and maintenance, has an impact on the function of the immune system and ultimately influences health and lifespan.
-Although diet has an enormous impact on human health, scientific consensus about how what we eat affects our biology remains largely elusive.
+Dietary intake shapes the growth of organisms, enables organ development and maintenance, affects immune system function and ultimately influences health and lifespan.
+Although diet has an enormous impact on health, consensus about how what we eat affects our biology remains largely elusive.
 However, there is consensus that our diet has a much more pervasive role than previously thought in modulating molecular mechanisms governing susceptibility to diseases such as type 2 diabetes, cardiovascular disease and cancer.
 The biological mechanisms linking diet to disease however remain unclear.
-To address the complex biological impact of diet, we have established the FastBio project, an unconventional, 'humans-as-model-organisms' approach through which we compare the molecular and functional effects of a highly structured dietary regime, specified by the Eastern Orthodox Christian Church (EOCC), to the unstructured diet followed by the general population in Greece.

 Logo of FastBio project